Gay-Lussac's law

-Gay-Lussac's law usually refers to Joseph-Louis Gay-Lussac's law of combining volumes of gases, discovered in 1808 and published in 1809.
-However, it sometimes refers to the proportionality of the volume of a gas to its absolute temperature at constant pressure.
+Gay-Lussac's law refers to two distinct principles in physical chemistry established by Joseph Louis Gay-Lussac: the law of combining volumes (describing gaseous chemical reactions) and the pressure–temperature law (for a gas at constant volume).

 The latter law was published by Gay-Lussac in 1802, but in the article in which he described his work, he cited earlier unpublished work from the 1780s by Jacques Charles.
 Consequently, the volume-temperature proportionality is usually known as Charles's law.

 Law of combining volumes

 Under STP, a reaction between three cubic meters of hydrogen gas and one cubic meter of nitrogen gas will produce about two cubic meters of ammonia.

 The law of combining volumes states that when gases chemically react together, they do so in amounts by volume which bear small whole-number ratios (the volumes calculated at the same temperature and pressure).

 The ratio between the volumes of the reactant gases and the gaseous products can be expressed in simple whole numbers.

 For example, Gay-Lussac found that two volumes of hydrogen react with one volume of oxygen to form two volumes of gaseous water.
 Expressed concretely, 100 mL of hydrogen combine with 50 mL of oxygen to give 100 mL of water vapor: Hydrogen(100 mL) + Oxygen(50 mL) = Water(100 mL).
 Thus, the volumes of hydrogen and oxygen which combine (i.e., 100mL and 50mL) bear a simple ratio of 2:1, as also is the case for the ratio of product water vapor to reactant oxygen.